agbanusi/Funda-Wallet/README.md

 - run ```docker-compose up```

 - Go to http://localhost:5000/

 NB.
-Youi need docker-compose installed
+You need docker-compose installed

 ## Test link is at https://delicious-caramel-paprika.glitch.me